See also: Keeping Up-to-Date on Public Health: Grants

 University of California.
 Office of the President.
 Research Grants Program Office.

 Comprised of three state-funded research programs that target high-priority health issues in California: HIV/AIDS, breast cancer, and tobacco-related disease.
 Each program awards grants to California scientists to investigate these diseases.

 Tobacco-Related Disease Research Program

-The Border Health website was developed with funding from the U.S. Department of Health and Human Services Office of Rural Health Policy "to provide assistance on funding and information resources to U.S. - Mexico Border health grantees and interested parties."
-Its database is searchable by sponsor type, topic and state.
-The website also has links to resources on grantwriting.
-Its topics pages include links to organizations and publications on topics from aging, cultural competency, diabetes, public health and women, among many others.
+Active and Inactive Funding and Opportunities are list; also has links to resources on grantwriting.
+Topics pages include links to organizations and publications on topics from aging, cultural competency, diabetes, public health and women, among many others.